-There are still mandatory NESA requirements for the award of the RoSA.
-Students must choose English, Mathematics, Science, History and Geography and from 2013, students may choose three elective courses in Year 9 and two elective courses in Year 10.
-Students also choose courses for an entire year.
-Year 8 students will be required to plan for year 9 and year 10.
+NESA requires that for students to achieve the award of the RoSA the following subjects are mandatory for all students - English, Mathematics, Science, History and Geography.
+The students are able to choose three elective courses in Year 9 and two elective courses in Year 10.
+Year 8 students will be required to plan for Year 9 and Year 10.

-Below is an example (variations will occur on the actual sheet) of the type of choices students will be asked to make.
+Below is an example of the subjects that the students will be able to choose from.
 Of course, every effort will be made to give students their first choice.